Harshpreet09/Movie-Recommendation-WebApp/readme.md

 # Movie-Recommendation-WebApp

-CineMatch is an advanced movie/series recommender system powered by Machine Learning and Streamlit.
+Movie-Recommendation-WebApp is an advanced movie/series recommender system powered by Machine Learning and Streamlit.
 It helps users find what to watch next based on taste, mood, or smart content similarity.

 ## 🔧 Features